rubensworks/jsonld-streaming-parser.js/README.md

 * `rdfDirection`: The [mode](https://w3c.github.io/json-ld-api/#dom-jsonldoptions-rdfdirection) under which `@direction` should be handled.
 If undefined, `@direction` is ignored.
 Alternatively, it can be set to either `'i18n-datatype'` or `'compound-literal'` _(Default: `undefined`)_
 * `normalizeLanguageTags`: Whether or not language tags should be normalized to lowercase. _(Default: `false` for JSON-LD 1.1 (and higher), `true` for JSON-LD 1.0)_
 * `streamingProfileAllowOutOfOrderPlainType`: When the streaming profile flag is enabled, `@type` entries MUST come before other properties since they may defined a type-scoped context.
 However, when this flag is enabled, `@type` entries that do NOT define a type-scoped context may appear anywhere just like a regular property.. _(Default: `false`)_
+* `skipContextValidation`: If JSON-LD context validation should be skipped.
+This is useful when parsing large contexts that are known to be valid. _(Default: `false`)_

 ```javascript
 new JsonLdParser({